parse-community/parse-server-push-adapter/README.md

 - `ios`: iPhone, iPad, and iPod touch apps
 - `osx`: macOS, and macCatalyst apps
 - `tvos`: tvOS apps
+- `watchos`: watchOS apps

-Delivering push notifications to Apple devices can be done either via Apple Push Notification Service (APNS), or via Firebase Cloud Messaging (FMC).
-Note that each category of Apple devices require their own configuration section:
+Push notifications can be delivered to Apple devices either via Apple Push Notification Service (APNS) or Firebase Cloud Messaging (FMC).
+Note that each category of Apple devices requires their own configuration section:

-- APNS requires a private key that can be downloaded from the Apple Developer Center at https://developer.apple.com/account under _Certificates > Identifiers & Profiles._ The adapter options also require the app ID and team ID which can be found there.
+- APNS requires a private key that can be downloaded from the Apple Developer Center at https://developer.apple.com/account under _Certificates > Identifiers & Profiles._ The adapter options also require the app ID and team ID, which can be found there.
 - FCM requires a private key that can be downloaded from the Firebase Console at https://console.firebase.google.com in your project under _Settings > Cloud Messaging._

 Example options: